 It’s unlikely you’re ever thinking about your garage door.
 It doesn’t demand much attention unless it is broken, the electricity is out, or worse, someone gets hurt.
-Thousands of people are injured each year in a garage door accident, but there are five rules for keeping your family, friends and guests safe.
+Thousands of people are injured each year in garage door accidents, but there are five rules that will help keep your family, friends, and guests safe around the garage door.

 The auto reverse is a life-saving function of your garage door.
 Although it may seem annoying on occasion, especially when you learn your door didn’t shut because of small debris in the way, the reversal function is designed to prevent injuries.